 - Piece of ripe fruit

 Place the piece of ripe fruit inside the plastic bottle.
-This will attract the millipedes into the bottle.
+This will attract the millipedes in houseplants into the bottle.

 If the vinyl tubing is the same width as the mouth of the plastic bottle, you can just insert it.
 If not, you can make a small hole in the bottle cap with the pocket knife and insert the vinyl tubing in it.